Baden main line: Karlsruhe–Basel

-Basel–Constance
+Basel–Konstanz

 The Upper Rhine line runs from Basel initially on the right bank of the Rhine to Waldshut, where it leaves the Rhine valley and crosses the northern Klettgau to Schaffhausen and it then runs through southern Hegau to Radolfzell on the Untersee.
-The railway then follows the banks of the Untersee to Constance, where it crosses a bridge over the Rhine.
-The terminus of the Baden main line at Constance station is on the left (south) bank of the Rhine between the old town of Constance and the harbour.
+The railway then follows the banks of the Untersee to Konstanz, where it crosses a bridge over the Rhine.
+The terminus of the Baden main line at Konstanz station is on the left (south) bank of the Rhine between the old town of Konstanz and the harbour.
 The line is continued by two curves connecting to Kreuzlingen and Kreuzlingen Hafen, but the latter is currently only used for freight.

 The line between Basel and Waldshut was duplicated during the 1980s, with the exception of the Laufenburg–Laufenburg-Ost section.
-There is also double track line between Beringen and Constance-Petershausen, the other sections are single track.
-The section of the High Rhine Railway between Constance and Singen was electrified as part of the electrification of the Black Forest Railway to Singen in 1977.
+There is also double track line between Beringen and Konstanz-Petershausen, the other sections are single track.
+The section of the High Rhine Railway between Konstanz and Singen was electrified as part of the electrification of the Black Forest Railway to Singen in 1977.
 The gap between Singen and Schaffhausen was electrified in 1990.

 In Basel and between Erzingen and Thayngen the line runs through the Swiss cantons of Basel and Schaffhausen.
 Construction and operation of these routes is governed by an international treaty between Switzerland and Baden and later Germany.
 It treats the operation of the line as a "single continuous main line".
 Thus it was possible for the Baden State Railways to operate through the fringes of Switzerland in the same way as on Baden territory, which was not normal at that time.
 Switzerland agreed not to impose tariffs on freight in transit or to subject trains on the line to customs formalities.
 The treaty of 1852 also makes a provision for Switzerland to acquire the line, but Switzerland has never used this provision.
 The tracks in Switzerland largely are operated under German regulations, so that the trains run on the right and the tracks are—with the exception of Schaffhausen station—controlled by signals of German design.